Running a Message Broker with Amazon MQ - Choosing Between ActiveMQ and RabbitMQ and Migration Patterns

 Compare ActiveMQ and RabbitMQ selection criteria, explore migration patterns from on-premises, and learn about high-availability configurations.
 Also covers when to use SQS/SNS instead.

-Amazon MQ's Role and How It Differs from SQS/SNS
+Amazon MQ's Role and When to Use SQS/SNS Instead

-Amazon MQ is a managed broker service for ActiveMQ and RabbitMQ.
+Amazon MQ is a fully managed broker service for ActiveMQ and RabbitMQ.
 While SQS and SNS are AWS-native messaging services, MQ provides managed operation of industry-standard message brokers.
-For new applications, SQS/SNS is recommended.
+SQS offers unlimited throughput, automatic scaling, and excellent serverless integration, making it the first choice for new cloud-native applications.
 However, when existing applications depend on the JMS API, AMQP protocol, or complex routing rules (topic selectors, message filters), rewriting for SQS/SNS can be costly.
-MQ is designed to migrate these existing applications to AWS with no code changes.
+MQ is also appropriate when advanced standard protocol features such as message priority control, transaction management, and complex routing patterns are required.
+A strategy of gradually refactoring to SQS or SNS after migration is also effective.

 Choosing Between ActiveMQ and RabbitMQ

-ActiveMQ has strong affinity with the Java ecosystem, fully supports JMS 2.0, and handles up to 1,000 connections per broker.
-It is ideal for migrating Java EE and Spring Framework-based applications.
+ActiveMQ has strong affinity with the Java ecosystem, is fully JMS 1.1 compliant, and handles up to 1,000 connections per broker.
+It supports all ActiveMQ features including queues, topics, virtual topics, and composite destinations.
+The Network of Brokers configuration connects multiple brokers to build scalable messaging topologies.
 It simultaneously supports multiple protocols including STOMP, MQTT, and OpenWire, making it useful as a bridge between IoT devices and enterprise applications.
-RabbitMQ natively supports AMQP 0-9-1 and features flexible routing through Exchanges and Bindings.
+RabbitMQ natively supports AMQP 0-9-1 and features flexible routing through Exchanges (Direct, Topic, Fanout, Headers) and Bindings.
+Cluster deployment configures quorum queues to ensure high availability and data durability.
 It has rich client libraries for Python, Ruby, Go, .NET, and other languages, making it well suited for polyglot environments.
 A management UI is provided out of the box for monitoring queue status and message rates from a browser.

 Amazon MQ Pricing